life-sync/website-for-company/README.md

 # Websites
-You have to create websites on the topic given at https://github.com/life-sync/website-for-company/issues
+You have to create websites on the topic given at https://github.com/life-sync/website-for-company/issues.
+To answer a common query , this repository is mostly for front end developement ONLY.
+A little bit of backend with django and javascript is OK but developing of webapps is NOT permissible.
+Such a PR will be labelled invalid
 ## Collaborating
 1. Fork this repo
 2. Clone it onto your PC.